ccheshirecat/volant/docs/guides/plugins.md

 Volant treats every specialized workload as a **plugin**.
 A plugin is defined by a manifest that declares:

-- The runtime identifier (e.g., `browser`, `worker`, `inference`)
+- Optional runtime identifier (used for metadata only)
 - Artifact references (root filesystem bundle, optional OCI images, checksums/signatures)
 - Resource hints (CPU, memory)
-- Workload contract (HTTP base URL, entrypoint, environment)
+- Workload contract (entrypoint, HTTP/WebSocket base URLs, environment variables)
-- Action definitions exposed via the agent
-- Optional OpenAPI references or metadata for discovery
+- Optional action helpers or OpenAPI references for discovery

 Plugins allow the engine to remain lightweight while enabling purpose-built runtimes to live in separate repositories.